miaoshouai/ComfyUI-Miaoshouai-Tagger/README.md

 MiaoshouAI Tagger for ComfyUI is an advanced image captioning tool based on the Microsoft Florence-2 Model Fine-tuned to perfection.
 This tool offers highly accurate and contextually relevant image tagging for your projects.

+## Update Note
+2024/09/05 v1.1 updated to support [Florence-2-base-PromptGen-v1.5](https://huggingface.co/MiaoshouAI/Florence-2-base-PromptGen-v1.5), 2 new prompt mode is added; a new node for flux clip text encoder is added to add easy support for flux model clips.

 ## Why Another Tagger?
 While current taggers like WD14 perform reasonably well, they often produce errors that require manual correction.
 MiaoshouAI/Florence-2-base-PromptGen is fine-tuned on Microsoft's latest Florence2 model using a curated dataset from Civitai images and tags.
 This ensures that the tagging results are more aligned with the typical prompts used for generating images, enhancing accuracy and relevance.